-10 ways to find adventure and activity in your own backyard
+10 ways to find adventure in your own backyard

-10 ways to find adventure and activity in your own backyard
+10 ways to find adventure in your own backyard

 Anyone who knows me understands that being outdoors with my family is one of my top priorities.
 When I take my kids to Europe for summer vacation, it’s a busy month spent visiting with family and friends in Norway, in addition to enjoying outdoor adventures, as I always try to explore a new destination.